KerosuoLab/Shapemetrics/README.md

 <img src="images/STD_Segmentation_borders_membrane.png" width="300">

-## Calculation of volumetric parameter values for each cell
+## Extracting spatial and volumetric parameter values for each cell

 Using the Matlab function "regionprops3" we extract the volumetric and spatial parameter values from the label matrix.
 We introduce all together 8 different parameters:
 ```